George Fisher (musician): Corpsegrinder (2022–present)

 Fisher released his debut solo album, Corpsegrinder, on February 25, 2022.

 Other projects

 Fisher has also provided guest vocals for California deathcore band Suicide Silence on the song "Control" from their fourth album, You Can't Stop Me.
 Fisher also performed guest vocals on Job for a Cowboy's 2014 album Sun Eater on the song "The Synthetic Sea".
 In 2021, Fisher performed guest vocals for Boston metalcore band Ice Nine Kills on the song "Take Your Pick" from the band's album The Silver Scream 2: Welcome to Horrorwood.
 Fisher did guest vocals for Shadow of Intent's song "Feeding the Meatgrinder" from their 2025 album, Imperium Delirium.

+In 2009, Killswitch Engage guitarist Adam Dutkiewicz wrote songs for Fisher and asked him to perform vocals over them.
+This eventually led to him and Dutkiewicz forming Serpentine Dominion alongside Shannon Lucas.
+They released their debut self titled album in 2016.

 Fisher does occasional guest appearances in the animated series Metalocalypse where he voices the Metal Masked Assassin.
 He was also the inspiration for the character Nathan Explosion, the lead vocalist for Dethklok, who has a similar physical appearance and performance style to Corpsegrinder.